skip navigation

 She wakes up early.

-It wakes up early. (the dog)
+It wakes up early.
+(A dog; gender unknown)

 Simon has a business.
 HAVE